sebnyberg/leetcode/notes/Subarray.md

 * Finding the maximum average is the same as finding the maximum sum
 * Counting number of possible sub arrays meeting a criterion is equal to multiplying the number of elements to the left and right of the smallest center interval which still meet the criteria.
+* Kadane's algorithm can be used to find min sums as well as max sums at the same time
+* (918) Maximizing a circular sum that may span from the end to the beginning of an array may be equal to removing the minimum subarray sum from the middle.